 Don’t wait; take action now and protect your income with the right Income Protection Insurance policy.
 Your future self will thank you for it.

 Is it Worth Getting Income Protection Insurance?

-It’s worth getting this type of insurance if you’re concerned about your and your family’s financial security when you’re unable to work.
+It’s worth getting this type of insurance if you’re concerned about your and your family’s financial security when you cannot work.

 What is the Average Cost of Income Protection Insurance?

 The average cost of income protection varies from one insurer to another.
-However, you should expect your monthly premium to be anything from $45 and above.
+However, your monthly premium should be anything from $45 and above.

 How is Income Protection Cover Calculated?